 Transfer and non-residential students are eligible to sign up for the housing wait list, but are not guaranteed a space on campus.
 Spaces are offered as they become available and we are not able to predict if and when a particular student will receive an offer.

-Any housing offer extended to a transfer or commuter student will be in a double room.
+Any housing offer extended will be in a double room.
 Those interested in a single room would need to sign up for the singles wait list.
-While transfer and commuter students can sign up for the singles wait list at any time, offers made off of this list are first done to those who have a room on campus already.
+While students can sign up for the singles wait list at any time, offers made off of this list are first done to those who have a room on campus already.

-The only possibility of transfers or commuters being offered a single room directly off the wait list is if we have offered to all the students on the singles wait list first.
+The only possibility of being offered a single room directly off the wait list is if we have offered to all the students on the singles wait list first.
 However, this circumstance is extremely rare.

 For more information, please go to the singles wait list page.